-At STI in Sioux Falls, South Dakota, your coursework will include field inspections, production of construction documents, and Green building practices such as envelope home construction and geothermal cooling and heating.
+At STC in Sioux Falls, South Dakota, your coursework will include field inspections, production of construction documents, and Green building practices such as envelope home construction and geothermal cooling and heating.
 All of these skills are valuable tools in your field.
 Other learning outcomes at Southeast Tech include:

 Critical Thinking: You will learn about time management, how to analyze structural calculations, how to evaluate materials, what are proper safety procedures, and how to read blueprints and plans.

-Science & Tech: With the help of your STI faculty, you will become adept at determining structural connections for steel, wood and concrete, understand mechanics and structural load computations, as well as master the use of drafting equipment.
+Science & Tech: With the help of your STC faculty, you will become adept at determining structural connections for steel, wood and concrete, understand mechanics and structural load computations, as well as master the use of drafting equipment.

 Communication: As a top technician from Southeast Tech, you will complete presentations, become adept at listening, and develop strong speaking skills.